 In most cases, whole smoked bone-in hams come fully cooked.
 This makes for easy prep, as all you must do is heat, prepare a glaze or sauce and then serve.

 However, choosing the right ham for your meal isn't so clear-cut, as there are many options from which to choose.

 Bone-in Hams and Glaze Ingredients

-- Glaze ingredients: A smoked bone-in ham might have enough flavor for you already, but if you want to add a glaze, there are plenty of options from which to choose.
+- Glaze ingredients: A smoked bone-in ham might have enough flavor already, but if you want to add a glaze, there are plenty of options from which to choose.
 For example, you might add a sweetener like maple syrup, something spicy like hot chili sauce and something acidic like balsamic vinegar like renowned chef Jacques Pépin does in this glaze recipe.

 - Prepare the glaze: Mix 1/3 cup maple syrup, 1/3 cup ketchup, 2 tablespoons hot chili sauce and 2 tablespoons balsamic vinegar in a bowl.

-- Glaze again: After approximately 45 minutes, remove the ham from the oven and brush on additional glaze.
+- Glaze again: After about 45 minutes, remove the ham from the oven and brush on additional glaze.
 Put the meat back in the oven to continue cooking.
-Once done, take the ham out of the oven and brush with remaining glaze.
+Once done, take the ham out of the oven and brush with the remaining glaze.

 - Store the leftovers: Unless you're serving a big group, you will probably have ham leftovers that need to be stored safely.
 The remaining slices of cooked ham can be refrigerated for three to five days and frozen for one to two months, according to the USDA FSIS.